 |Unemployment deferment||Up to three years||If you’re out of work|

-|Economic hardship deferment||Up to three years||If you’re receiving welfare benefits, earn especially low income or are serving in the Peace Corps|
+|Economic hardship deferment||Up to three years||If you’re receiving welfare benefits, earning especially low income or serving in the Peace Corps|

-|General forbearance||Up to 12 months at a time for a maximum of three years||Granted at your loan servicer’s discretion, based on your financial challenges, medical expenses, employment or other factors|
+|General forbearance||Up to 12 months at a time for a maximum of three years||Granted at your loan servicer’s discretion based on your financial challenges, medical expenses, employment or other factors|

 |Student loan debt burden forbearance||Up to 12 months at a time for a maximum of three years||If your monthly federal loan dues are greater than 20% of your gross income|

 Unlike the special administrative forbearance awarded to most federal loan borrowers in March, the above options…

-- Must be applied for and are never automatically granted
+- …must be applied for and are never automatically granted.

-- Accrue and capitalize interest in most cases, except on subsidized loans and Perkins loans during a deferment
+- …accrue and capitalize interest in most cases, except on subsidized loans and Perkins loans during a deferment.

-- Can be reported to the credit bureaus and possibly affect your credit score
+- …can be reported to the credit bureaus and possibly affect your credit score.

 - Seek out state government student loan aid